Investigating Gene Interaction Through ‘Horizontal Science’

 Another focus is to educate students and the public, although the intention is to teach them to think, not what to think.
 Providing both sides of the story encourages students to come to their own conclusions, not to learn others’.
 Finding productivity can be a difficult task, although Dr Mori finds drinking a beer with a colleague to be one of the most productive environments, providing you record everything to avoid forgetting in the morning!
 In science, collaboration is the key to success and is something all scientists should be doing.

-Dr Mori’s research group continues to investigate cellular pathways, developing our understanding of the fundamental core of biology; the cell.
+Professor Mori’s research group continues to investigate cellular pathways, developing our understanding of the fundamentals of cell biology, raising the potential for large scale genome modification in Escherichia coli (Mori H. et al, 2022).